DanOvando/marlin-paper/README.md

 4. In the terminal, run `RUN_NAME:MyRunName FORMAT:MyFormat make` where
-    MyRunName is the name of the folder you want to create to store results (e.g. v0.1) and FORMAT is one of pdf, html, docx
+    MyRunName is the name of the folder you want to create to store results (e.g. v0.1) and FORMAT is one of pdf, html, or docx

 5. Wait for a bit!
 This command will run all the required scripts and knit the paper.
 Should take no more than a few hours.